CS-271-nilsstreedain/.github/profile/README.md

 ## 19. Reach Out for Success

 - 19.1.
 University students encounter setbacks from time to time.
 If you encounter difficulties and need assistance, it’s important to reach out.
 Consider discussing the situation with an instructor or academic advisor.
-Learn about resources that assist with wellness and academic success at oregonstate.edu/ReachOutLinks to an external site..
+Learn about resources that assist with wellness and academic success at oregonstate.edu/ReachOut.
 If you are in immediate crisis, please contact the Crisis Text Line by texting OREGON to 741-741 or call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255)